-Landfill Site Closure and Export Waste for DisposalBoyne Road Landfill would be closed, waste

-- Boyne Road Landfill would be closed, waste diversion activities would continue Waste transfer station to accept waste and export - for disposal Two possible disposal options (both owned and operated by private sector): - Green for Life's (GFL's) Moose Creek Landfill (operating) - Waste Management's Ottawa (Carp) Landfill (currently closed)

-Less preferred overall

-(Most preferred for biology, agriculture/land use, archaeology, cultural heritage, relative cost of approvals, ability of the Township to operate and technical risk.

-Least preferred for noise criteria.)

-Landfill Site Expansion

-- Increase disposal capacity of the Boyne Road Landfill (estimated at 460,000 m3) - Waste diversion activities would likely continue at the site

-Most preferred overall

-(Most preferred for atmosphere, transportation, cultural heritage, and nuissance, ability of the Township to operate and cost of implementation criteria.

-Not least preferred for any criterion.

-Establish New Landfill Site in the Township

-Search and identify a new location for a disposal site within the municipality

-Unreasonable to pursue

-No reasonably suitable land available except near existing Boyne Road landfill

-Alternative Waste Management Technologies

-- Energy-from-Waste (high temperature combustion with energy recovery from heat produced) - Search and identify a new site for this technology - Private sector operator needed (beyond the Township capabilities)

-Least preferred overall

-(Most preferred for noise, groundwater and surface water criteria.

-Least preferred for atmosphere, biology, agriculture/land use, archaeology, cultural heritage, socio-economic and technical criteria.)

-- Zero-waste solution not presently considered possible or available to the Township - No control over Industrial, Commercial and Institutional (IC&I) waste generators (provincial jurisdiction) - Implementing additional waste diversion programs would likely increase the residential waste diversion rate from approximately 23% to 33%

-Not a stand alone solution

-- Benchmark alternative required in EAs for comparison purposes - Boyne Road Landfill would be closed and any other solution for waste management for the Township would not be pursued (not a realistic option)
+, , , , , , , , , , , , , , , , , , , , V Landfill Site Closure and Export Waste for Disposal Boyne Road Landfill would be closed, waste diversion activities would continue Waste transfer station to accept waste and export for disposal Two possible disposal options (both owned and operated by private sector): Green for Life's (GFL's) Moose Creek Landfill (operating) Waste Management's Ottawa (Carp) Landfill (currently closed) Less preferred overall (Most preferred for biology, agriculture/land use, archaeology, cultural heritage, relative cost of approvals, ability of the Township to operate and technical risk.
+Least preferred for noise criteria.) • 34 Landfill Site Expansion Increase disposal capacity of the Boyne Road Landfill (estimated at 460,000 m3) Waste diversion activities would likely continue at the site Most preferred overall (Most preferred for atmosphere, transportation, cultural heritage,and nuissance, ability of the Township to operate and cost of implementation criteria.
+Not least preferred for any criterion.) ů Establish New Landfill Site in the Township Search and identify a new location for a disposal site within the municipality Unreasonable to pursue No reasonably suitable land available except near existing Boyne Road landfill ł H Alternative Waste Management Technologies Energy-from-Waste (high temperature combustion with energy recovery from heat produced) Search and identify a new site for this technology Private sector operator needed (beyond the Township capabilities) Least preferred overall (Most preferred for noise, groundwater and surface water criteria.
+Least preferred for atmosphere, biology, agriculture/land use, archaeology, cultural heritage, socio-economic and technical criteria.) ć 2 Enhanced Waste Diversion Zero-waste solution not presently considered possible or available to the Township No control over Industrial, Commercial and Institutional (IC&I) waste generators (provincial jurisdiction) Implementing additional waste diversion programs would likely increase the residential waste diversion rate from approximately 23% to 33% Not a stand alone solution 6 9 Do Nothing Benchmark alternative required in EAs for comparison purposes Boyne Road Landfill would be closed and any other solution for waste management for the Township would not be pursued (not a realistic option) Unreasonable to pursue Negative potential environmental and health impacts